-Required Courses (24-26 units) Units
+Required Cours ses (24-26 units) Units

 ACC-1A Principles of Accounting I 3

 ACC-1B Principles of Accounting II 3

 BUS-18A Business Law I 3

 ECO-7/7H Principles of Macroeconomics/Honors

 Principle of Macroeconomics 3

 ECO-8/8H Principles of Microeconomics/Honors

 Principle of Microeconomics 3

 List A Select from the list below 3-4

 List B Select from the list below 6-7

+LIST A Select one from the following (3-4 units)

-LIST A Select of one from the following (3-4 units)
+LIST A Select MAT-4 one from the following Finite Mathematics (3-4 units) 3

+3

+MAT-4 MAT-5 Finite Mathematics 3

-MAT-4 Finite Mathematics 3
+MAT-4 MAT-5 Finite Mathematics Calculus for Business and Life Science 3

-MAT-5 Calculus for Business and Life Science e 4
+MAT-4 MAT-5 MAT-12/12H [] Finite Mathematics Calculus for Business and Life Science 3

-MAT-12/12H Statistics/Honors Statistics 4
+MAT-4 MAT-5 MAT-12/12H 3 LIST B Select Finite Mathematics Calculus for Business and Life Science Statistics/Honors Statistics 3 4 4

+MAT-4 MAT-5 MAT-12/12H 3 LIST B Select Finite Mathematics Calculus for Business and Life Science Statistics/Honors Statistics two from the following 3 4 4 (6-7 units)

+MAT-4 MAT-5 MAT-12/12H 2 LIST B Select Any course fro Finite Mathematics Calculus for Business and Life Science Statistics/Honors Statistics two from the following m List A not used above 3 4 4 (6-7 units)

-LIST B Select two from the following (6-7 units)
+MAT-4 MAT-5 MAT-12/12H 2 LIST B Select Any course fro Finite Mathematics Calculus for Business and Life Science Statistics/Honors Statistics two from the following m List A not used above Introduction to Computer Information Systems 3 4 4 (6-7 units) 3-4

-Any course from m List A not used above 3-4
+MAT-4 MAT-5 MAT-12/12H 3 LIST B_Select Any course fro CIS-1A Finite Mathematics Calculus for Business and Life Science Statistics/Honors Statistics two from the following m List A not used above Introduction to Computer Information Systems 3 4 4 (6-7 units) 3-4 3

-CIS-1A Introduction to Computer

-Information Systems 3

-BUS-10 Introduction to Business 3

-or BUS-24 Business Communication 3

-\Courses may also be used to fulfill general education requirements for the CSUGE or IGETC pattern, please confer with a counselor.
+Courses may also be used to fulfill general education requirements for the CSUGE or IGETC pattern, please confer with a counselor.

 The Associate in Science in Business Administration for Transfer degree will be awarded upon completion of coursework totaling 60 California State University (CSU) transferable units including a minimum of 18 semester units or 27 quarter units in a major area of emphasis, as determined by the community college district, and the Intersegmental General Education Transfer Curriculum (IGETC) or California State University General Education (CSUGE) requirements with a minimum grade point average of 2.0.
 All courses in the major must be completed with a grade of "C" or better.
-(Students completing this degree are not required to fulfill the RCCD graduation requirements found in section VII.
-Additional degree requirements: Health Education and Self Development.)